-Conscientious farmers take into account what their “wine footprint” does to their land.
-Do they choose to use pesticides or fertilizers that will strip the soil of its natural nutrients and ability to revitalize itself?
+Conscientious farmers consider what kind of footprint they are leaving on the land.
+Do they choose to use pesticides or fertilizers that will strip the soil of its natural nutrients and ability to revitalize itself, but will lead to a larger yield on their product?
 How will they fight against insects and critters that threaten to ruin their vineyards?
-Will they decide to manipulate their wines in the winery?
+Will they decide to add yeast to standardize the fermentation process in the winery?
 What will their mode of packaging and transportation be?
-All these decisions affect the sustainability of the land they work and the environment they’re a part of.
+Each of these decisions affect the sustainability of the land.

-This Earth Day, we invite you to explore the wide range of sustainable, organic, biodynamic and natural wines featured at France 44.
-Our “green” wines are available in every section of the store—from California to Italy and almost every region between.
-Each “green” wine features a tag stating its certification and certifying body, so you can be assured that it’s been well-researched and that the information comes from a trusted source.
+This Earth Day, we invite you to explore the wide range of sustainable, organic, biodynamic, and natural wines featured at France 44.
+Our “green” wines are available in every section of the store—from California to Italy and every region between.
+Each “green” wine features a tag stating its certification and certifying body.

-And even beyond those cheery green tags, there are dozens of wineries that practice good farming and winemaking techniques, but don’t choose to go through the official process of becoming certified.
-Ask our staff about what their favorites are, and get to know a new producer that has a positive impact on the environment.
+And even beyond those cheery green tags, there are dozens of wineries that practice good farming and winemaking techniques, but do not choose to go through the official process of becoming certified.
+Ask our staff about what their favorites are and get to know a new producer that has a positive impact on the environment.

 In the meantime, here are a few of our favorite organic and biodynamic wines at the moment: